-- 1 – 2 tsp. salt (see note 1)
+- 1 teaspoon kosher salt, or to taste (see note 1)

-- 1/2 tsp. black pepper
+- ½ teaspoon black pepper

-- 1 tsp. dried thyme
+- 1 teaspoon dried thyme

 - 2 cups water

-- 2 cans cannellini beans or any type of canned white beans
+- 2 cans cannellini beans (or any type of canned white beans)

 2. Heat the butter in a stock pot on medium high heat.
-Add in the vegetables and ham, plus the salt (see note 1), pepper, and dried thyme.
+Add in the vegetables and ham, plus the kosher salt (see note 1), pepper, and dried thyme.

-3. Saute, stirring frequently, until the ham and vegetables start to give off some liquid and the onion is translucent, about 5 minutes.
+3. Sauté, stirring frequently, until the ham and vegetables start to give off some liquid and the onion is translucent, about 5 minutes.
 (If you have an electric kettle: half way through the cooking time, start heating 2 cups of water in the kettle.)

 4. Add 2 cups of water to the pot, either already boiling (see step 3 above), or very hot from the tap.
 Add the 2 cans of beans, undrained, to the pot.